NATO Regional Cooperation Course (NRCC)

 The course is open to officers of the rank of Brigadier General, Colonel and Lieutenant Colonel, and to civilian officials and diplomats of equivalent rank from relevant ministries such as the Ministry of Defence, Ministry of Foreign Affairs, and other ministries or administrations concerned with strategic security issues.

-During the most recent course the students attended lectures alongside the NATO Defense College Senior Course and took part in separate studies of security issues affecting both NATO and the broader Middle East, including the Maghreb, the Mashreq and the Gulf region.
-Some of the challenges examined included the root-causes of the instability in the MENA region, Migration, Radicalization, Counter-Terrorism, politicization of religion, to name some.
+During the most recent course the students attended lectures alongside the NATO Defense College Senior Course and took part in separate studies of security issues affecting both NATO and the broader Middle East, including the Maghreb, the Mashreq, the Gulf region and its close Asian periphery.
+The challenges examined included the root-causes of the instability in the MENA region, Migration, Radicalization, Counter-Terrorism, politicization of religion, to name some.
 During the course, Course Members participated in two very demanding exercises where they learned how to work collectively in order to solve conflicts and became familiar with the NATO comprehensive approach.